ngthanhtin/Local-Planner/readme.md

+# local planner

-# This repository is dedicated to collecting the latest planners which are developed in ROS.
+This repository is dedicated to collecting the latest planners which are developed in ROS.

+## Dependencies
+* C++11 standard, use Rviz to show algorithm, so you should install [ROS](https://www.ros.org/).
+* map_server
+* EIGEN
+* ompl
+* FCL
+* ...(wait to test)

+I will write an installation srcipt to install these requirements.

+## how to use
+1. put this package in your ros workspace, e.g. ~/catkin_ws/src/
+2. cd ~/catkin_ws and catkin_make
+3. source devel/setup.bash
+4. launch script, e.g. roslaunch AstarPlanner a_star_planner.launch

+## algorithms
 1. hybrid a star planner by KTH

     <https://github.com/karlkurzer/path_planner.git>